-Immediate sample recovery is not required since the sampler will automatically shut down when the sample container is full (single bottle only), a pre-set number of samples have been taken, or when the program is complete.
+Immediate sample recovery is not required since the sampler will automatically shut down when the sample container is full (single bottle only), or when the program is complete.
 However, sample analysis may require quick recovery to maintain sample freshness or to add chemicals.

-If the intent is to leave the containers in the suspension plate, caps can be installed over the suspension collars.
-Remove the suspension plate (with bottles) from the bottle case.
+If the sample containers are to be left in the suspension plate, install the caps over the suspension collars.
+Then remove the suspension plate (with bottles) from the refrigerator.
+Lift the distribution assembly off the suspension plate and place it on the wire racks mounted in the refrigerator.